 In comparing the LDFA's revenue and expenditures to its budget, the LDFA had variances in both categories.
-Property tax revenue had a negative variance, but it was offset by a surplus in earnings on investments.
+Property tax revenue as well as interest earnings exceeded expectations.
 Overall grant expenditures were less than anticipated, but the difference will be expended in future years.